missert-teranga/missert-teranga/README.md

-- Développeur NETSoins/NETVie + Intéropérabilité / RDD
+- Développeur NETSoins + Intéropérabilité

 <!---
 missert-teranga/missert-teranga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.